LCOGT/photonranch-userstatus/README.md

 ## Architecture

-This serverless app creates api gateway instances, one for http and one for websockets.
+This Serverless app creates api gateway instances, one for http and one for websockets.
 These both route requests to a layer of lambda functions, which interact with two dynamodb tables: one for storing messages, and one for keeping track of websocket connections.